mih/Psignifit-3.x/doc-src/WELCOME.rst

 If you want to install psignifit on your computer make sure that you have all the dependencies installed.
 Currently this documentation only deals with the installation of the python version of psignifit.
+If you are looking for installation instructions for matlab, see `Installing mpsignifit and the command line interface`_.
-Installation instructions for matlab and R are going to follow as soon as these toolboxes are ready for use.
+Installation instructions for R are going to follow as soon as these toolboxes are ready for use.

 The C++ core of psignifit does the real work.
 It is completely coded in C++ and does not require any